 The EU Settlement Scheme enables EEA and Swiss employees, and their family members, to secure their right to live and work in the UK after Brexit.
 Under the Scheme, those who have been continuously resident for 5 years in the UK can apply for Settled Status (aka Indefinite Leave to Remain), allowing them to stay indefinitely.
-Those who have been resident for less than 5 years can apply for Pre-Settled Status (aka Limited Leave to Remain), allowing them to stay in the UK for up to 5 years, by which stage they should be eligible for Settled Status.
+Those who have been resident for less than 5 years can apply for Pre-Settled Status (aka Limited Leave to Remain), allowing them to stay in the UK for up to 5 years, by which stage they could be eligible for Settled Status.

 What should we do now?

 Encourage any EEA and Swiss employees to apply for the EU Settlement Scheme as soon as possible.
 Having documentation demonstrating their status may assist when travelling in and out of the UK after Brexit and proving that they have the right to work in the UK.

 Consider whether EEA and Swiss employees who live outside the UK but travel frequently to the UK for work could also benefit from having status under the Scheme, as they may be eligible for Pre-Settled Status.

 Also consider that EEA and Swiss employees who have lived in the UK for at least 5 continuous years in the past may be eligible for Settled Status based on their historic period of UK residence.

 Prudent employers will check employees’ nationality and immigration status, so you should ensure their records are up to date.